tpetzoldt/element-labs/README.md

 ## Status

 The selection of material is work in progress.
 Additional material will appear until end of January 2025.
+Then it will be decided about the most suitable creative common license.
 Feedback and comments are welcome.

 ## Author